 Neat Streets Miami

-CITY OF HIALEAH, Florida, August 23, 2019 - In an effort to expand Miami-Dade County’s tree canopy by leveraging local resources, Neat Streets Miami awarded the City of Hialeah a Street Tree Matching Grant for its 2023 City of Hialeah-Miami Dade County GREEN tree Planting Project in the amount of $35,570.00.
-In its fourth year, Neat Streets Miami’s street tree program awarded 15 organizations matching grants to GREEN up public lands in our county and advance the Million Trees Miami initiative, a community-wide effort to achieve a 30 percent overall tree canopy.
+City of Hialeah, Florida, March 21, 2023 - In an effort to expand Miami-Dade County’s tree canopy by leveraging local resources, Neat Streets Miami-Dade County awarded the City of Hialeah a 2023 GREEN Miami-Dade County Matching Grant for its 2023 City of Hialeah-Miami Dade County GREEN tree Planting Project in the amount of $99,900.00.
+In its eighth year, Neat Streets Miami-Dade County awarded 17 organizations with matching grants to GREEN up public lands in our county and advance the Million Trees Miami-Dade County initiative, a community-wide effort to achieve a 30 percent overall tree canopy.

-Made possible through the County’s Tree Trust Fund, preference was given to areas with low tree canopy and low-to-moderate income populations, in an attempt to achieve at least a twenty percent tree canopy coverage (Miami-Dade County’s average) in all neighborhoods.
+Made possible through the County’s Tree Trust Fund, preference was given to areas with low tree canopy and low-to-moderate income populations.

-About Million Trees Miami and Neat Streets Miami
+About Million Trees Miami-Dade County and Neat Streets Miami-Dade County:

-Launched by Neat Streets Miami, the Million Trees Miami Opens a New Window. initiative is a community-wide effort to achieve a 30 percent tree canopy cover for Miami-Dade County.
-Neat Streets Miami is a multi-jurisdictional county board dedicated to the promotion of ecological and human health by creating and maintaining sustainable, beautiful, clean, and environmentally equitable spaces countywide.
+Launched by Neat Streets Miami-Dade County, the Million Trees Miami-Dade County initiative is a community-wide effort to achieve a 30 percent tree canopy cover for Miami-Dade County.
+Neat Streets Miami-Dade County is a multi-jurisdictional board dedicated to the promotion of ecological and human health by creating and maintaining sustainable, beautiful, clean, and environmentally equitable spaces countywide.

 About Miami-Dade County Parks, Recreation and Open Spaces